provenance-io/docs/blockchain/introduction/application-architecture.md

 #### Interface Layer

-This layer provides the traditional user interface for interacting with Provenance-based applications.
+This layer provides the traditional user interface for interacting with Provenance Blockchain-based applications.
 Marketplaces and Exchanges are typical use cases where users buy, sell, and trade things of value.
 These "things of value" include asset-backed securities, cryptocurrency, or tokenized assets.

 An important component of the interface layer is the [Wallet](../../contributing/adr/100-blockchain-configuration-and-concepts/101-hd-wallets-key-pairs-addresses.md).
 Entities \(organizations, systems, or users\) must have an _account_ to conduct business on the Provenance Blockchain.
 An account is represented by the public key portion of a public and private key-pair.
 Accounts contain a uniquely identified address, which simply a string value derived from the entity’s public key following the [Bech32](https://en.bitcoin.it/wiki/Bech32) format, thus providing standard blockchain pseudonymity.